tnichols217/notes/BritLit/Edward Lear.md

 - Follows an ABABCCDD rhyme scheme
 - Seemingly nonsensical: the entire predicament is insane
 - Makes use of crazy words like dee and bo
+- The entire plot of the poem is seemingly unrelated, the beginning, problems